|

 They

-have much bigger screens and interesting shapes.
-The latest
+have much larger screens and interesting, eye-catching shapes.

 ones

-are usually touch screens and have rich graphics often playing videos
+are also usually touch screens and have rich graphics often playing

 on the idle screen when not in use.

-- Often provide other bill payment services (ex. hydro,
+- Often provide other bill payment services.
+For

 - Cheaper for stores because a clerk doesn't have to spend